 Counselling for Teens

-For the last 5 years I have been the school counsellor at St Albans High School for Girls and I have had the privilege of working with the most amazing young people.
+Having spent five years counselling young people at a high school in St Albans, and a further two years in private practice, I have had the privilege of working with the most amazing young people.
 I have also seen really painful struggles as young people grapple with a world and experiences that can at times feel utterly overwhelming.
 I want to reassure you that it is normal to feel anxious at times.
 It’s normal to fall down and need help getting up.
 And you will get up.

 If you have something that is worrying you or getting you down, that is getting in the way of your life either at school or at home then I would love to see you.
 And I very much hope that I might be able to help.